 - No increase in flooding on-site and elsewhere will result from the new development.
-The implications of climate change must be taken into account (these are predicted in Table B.2 of PPS25). - There is less than a 3.33% chance of site flooding in any one year. - There is less than a 1% chance of any premises on the site flooding in any one year, after allowing for the effects of climate change, and - For flows beyond the 1% flood design event it is demonstrated that there are no unreasonable adverse impacts off site, after allowing for the effects of climate change.
+The implications of climate change must be taken into account (these are predicted in the Technical Guidance to the NPPF, Para.
+11, Table 4). - There is less than a 3.33% chance of site flooding in any one year. - There is less than a 1% chance of any premises on the site flooding in any one year, after allowing for the effects of climate change, and - For flows beyond the 1% flood design event it is demonstrated that there are no unreasonable adverse impacts off site, after allowing for the effects of climate change. - Safe access and egress